neo-chem-synth-wave/ncsw-data/README.md

 ```

 The relevant [SQLite](https://www.sqlite.org) scripts and [Jupyter](https://jupyter.org) notebooks of the case study
-illustrating the utilization of the CaCS database can be found in the [notebooks](/case_study/notebooks) directory.
+illustrating the querying of the CaCS database can be found in the [notebooks](/case_study/notebooks) directory.

 ## License Information